lendunistus/wiiuvcextract-guide/index.md

 **1.** Connect your Wii U's SD card to your computer.

-**2.** Extract the contents of dumpling.zip to wiiu/apps on your SD card.
+**2.** Extract the contents of dumpling.zip to the root of your SD card.

 **3.** Extract the contents of wiiu-vc-extractor-0.9.0.zip to a folder on your computer.